 Fact: Many people think that taking a painkiller will help prevent a hangover.
 However, that is a big misconception.
 Taking a painkiller before you have any pain does not help you.
 It is also important to note that taking Aspirin or any other painkiller while drinking can be very dangerous, especially for the stomach, liver, and kidneys.
 Painkillers have a tendency to erode the stomach lining.
 If you take a painkiller while drinking, then the damage may be even worse.
 However, a painkiller can help temporarily alleviate pain.

 Myth: Drinking Alcohol Before Bed Can Make It Easier for You to Fall Asleep

 Fact: You may have an easier time falling asleep after a night of drinking.
 However, it will probably be harder for you to stay asleep.
 Studies have shown that drinking alcohol helps disrupt rapid eye movement or REM sleep.

 Why Inpatient Rehab is Ideal for People With a Drinking Problem

 It is very easy for a drinking problem to get out of hand.
 Fortunately, inpatient rehab can help.
 Inpatient rehab gives people all of the resources and guidance they need to stay sober.
 It also helps people stay alcohol-free for life.

-NOTE: April 2015 is National Alcohol Awareness Month sponsored by NCADD (National Council on Alcoholism and Drug Dependence, Inc.) Also, the weekend of April 3rd – 5th is National Alcohol Free Weekend, both designed to raise awareness of the serious effects of alcohol abuse on a person’s mind and body, and the consequences suffered by friends and loved ones of the alcoholic.
+NOTE: April 2015 is National Alcohol Awareness Month sponsored by NCADD (National Council on Alcoholism and Drug Dependence, Inc.) Also, the weekend of April 3rd – 5th is National Alcohol-Free Weekend, both designed to raise awareness of the dangerous effects of alcohol abuse on a person’s mind and body, and the consequences suffered by friends and loved ones of the alcoholic.
 Learn more about this effort and find out how you can participate.